HyperSane/ARG/ARG-Guide.md

 ## Introduction

-AARPG is not just a game; it's a journey of discovery, knowledge, and understanding.
+ARG is not just a game; it's a journey of discovery, knowledge, and understanding.
 This guide will help you navigate through the resources provided and fully immerse yourself in the experience.
 Every action you take and every piece of content you explore will bring you closer to unlocking the secrets of this game.

 ## Using Raindrop